arks-org/arks.github.io/content/_posts/2024-10-26-ark-community-highlight-wacren.md

 experience by delivering accurate and reliable access to resources, thus fostering trust and confidence in our services.

-Although we have yet to pilot the full usage of ARKs with our platform, initial feedback has been positive.
-Stakeholders have expressed enthusiasm for implementing ARKs and anticipate their potential benefits to our organisation and the broader research and education community in West and Central Africa.
-We will be considering pilot partners at the University of Ghana and  Eko-Konnect.
+Although we have yet to fully pilot the usage of ARKs with our platform, initial feedback has been positive.
+Stakeholders have expressed enthusiasm for ARK implementation and anticipate its potential benefits for our organization and the broader research and education community across West and Central Africa.
+We have integrated ARKs into BAOBAB, our shared repository platform, and will begin pilots with member NRENs in Nigeria, Ghana, and Burkina Faso in the new year.